chenchao666/Paper-reading/README.md

 * Multiple Granularity Descriptors for Fine-grained Categorization
 * Age and Gender Recognition in the Wild with Deep Attention
 * Learning Deep Features for Discriminative Localization
+* DEX: Deep EXpectation of apparent age from a single image

 ## Few shot